Skip to main content

 You can find more options for getting help from R on the R-Project site.

-At this point, you should be able to install and get the most from your R packages, but there still is one final question the air: where do you find the packages you need?
+At this point, you should be able to install and get the most from your R packages, but there is still one final question in the air: where do you find the packages you need?

-The typical way of discovering packages is just by learning R, in many tutorials and courses the most popular packages are usually mentioned.
-For example, the Cleaning Data in R teaches all about tidyr.
+The typical way of discovering packages is just by learning R. In many tutorials and courses, the most popular packages are usually mentioned.
+For example, the Cleaning Data in R course covers tidyr in depth.

 For each topic you would like to cover in R, there is probably an interesting package you can find.